 It could mean the difference between a patient being blind and not blind.
 Loss of sight is the number one thing that can have a detrimental effect on the quality of someone’s life.

-Is the use of this drug in response to anything?
+Is the use of this medical device in response to anything?

 This is a relatively new agent and is in semi-response to the increase in assaults with chemicals and our work on the overnight cars in urban environments.
 There is now a greater chance of getting called to these types of incidents.
 We also work in a region that is home to a huge chemical industry.